socrob/socrob_data_augmentation/README.md

 ```bash
 roslaunch support_surface_saver support_surface_saver.launch save_images:=false set_use_sim_time:=false
 ```
+support_surface_saver requires the python Pillow, that can be installed with `pip install --target=$HOME/.local/lib/python2.7/site-packages/ --upgrade Pillow`.

 In rviz it is possible to check the support surfaces by visualising the topic `/support_surface/depth/image` with the DepthCloud plugin (showing them as point cloud).